 Registration, renewal and amendment

-Complete the following application for a security assessment of owners, authorized individuals, designated officials, officers, directors and employees
+Complete the following application for a security assessment of owners, authorized individuals, designated officials, officers, directors and employees.

 Instructions for authorized individuals and owners being security assessed by the Controlled Goods Program

 Once completed, submit the results with the security assessment application form.
 Contact the Controlled Goods Program for more information.

 Instructions for designated officials being security assessed by the Controlled Goods Program

 You must submit the results of your certified criminal record check based on fingerprints directly to PSPC’s CGP.
 This report is available from your local police station, RCMP office or private accredited fingerprint company.